tinashec/maven-archetype-api-tests/README.md

                  `-- utils
 ```
 The endpoints define the REST related methods for the API calls. e.g. if the service under test
-creates a user via a POST request to the endpoint `/create/user/`, we will have the method createUser(CreateUserPayload payload)
+creates a user via a POST request to the endpoint `/create/user/`, we will have the method `createUser(CreateUserPayload payload)`
 in the endpoints package.

 The model defines entities that are used to build up the payload.
 When
 creating a user the payload could require details of the user and information related to their location i.e.
 Address.
 The model can have an Address and User entities.

 The payload defines the request body required by the service.
-Tests can be grouped by the feature being tested.
+Last but not least, tests can be grouped by the feature being tested.